 Her ability to merge the high and low end arts, the authentic classical to the postmodern pastiche, appealed to the performance based work of the times.
 She created the mystical visual image of windflower with Ken Russell, for his documentary on classical composer Elgar, and for the Punjab artist Sukhbir, the choreography for Punjabi Munde, a merge of cultural music shot in London, which went on to win the 1996 Channel V Awards for Best Music Video.
 Chloé has featured in major films, television shows, music video productions, hair, trade & fashion shows, tv commercials, advertising campaigns, corporate presenting, music tours and major music events, theatre, a radio soap, and not forgetting a record deal where the song was released in Australia and achieved triple platinum sales.

-Over the years Chloé has assisted and continues to direct or mentor many other artists that have gone on to achieve in their careers, the projects have ranged from artist preparation and movement for The London anti gun 'Don’t Trigger campaign' at the Mayors office, founding a performing arts school for performances in an Irish town without a theatre, to coaching overseas royalty in dance, assisting new musical entrepreneurs and working alongside a renowned Irish painter for a number of bodies of work on canvas.
+Over the years Chloé has assisted and continues to direct or mentor many other artists that have gone on to achieve in their careers, the projects have ranged from artist preparation and movement for The London anti gun 'Don’t Trigger campaign' at the Mayors office, founding a performing arts school for performances in an Irish town without a theatre, to coaching overseas royalty in dance, assisting new musical entrepreneurs and working alongside a renowned Artist for a number of bodies of work on canvas, including "Images from the life of a dancer " and "A London room".
 She also created the show 'Miss Chief in the backyard' at the Back Yard Comedy Club in East London, which became a revolving door for individual artists to work with her on their ideas, and perform them with an interactive, baton passing cast to a live audience.

 Fear not the work but the response - Chloé a great believer in audience intelligence, has experimented with postmodern ideas creating club nights to mixed genres, and presenting parody pieces to reflect and ignite the thoughts of the society she lives in.